Our Services

 Early evaluation improves outcomes in many neurological conditions.

-If you're noticing weakness that's spreading upward from your legs or experiencing unusual tingling and numbness, taking a free symptom assessment for Guillain-Barre Syndrome (GBS) can help you understand whether your symptoms warrant urgent medical attention and prepare important information before seeing a doctor.
+If you're noticing weakness that's spreading upward from your legs or experiencing unusual tingling and numbness, you can use Ubie's free AI-powered symptom checker for Guillain-Barre Syndrome (GBS) to help determine whether your symptoms warrant urgent medical attention and gather important information before seeing a doctor.

 Early action is not overreacting — it's responsible.